decentstates/net-perspective/net-perspective.org/faq.md

 users and `1` server, with the data being sent via the end-to-end encrypted ssh protocol.
 Similarly if anyone compromises or leaks their device data (including the server) then all the data is compromised.

+## Isn't this the same as PKI / PGP web of trust?

+PKI is about centralised trust over domain name ownership, and linking domain names to trusted keys for secure communication with domain names.

+PGP's web of trust aims to be decentralized PKI, linking identity to keys, for secure communication with identities.

+Net Perspective doesn't care about identities (an identifier != identity).
+It is about content within contexts, and trust in content under that context.
+This trust isn't about trust in identity, it is about moderation and curation.

+## Is this similar to lobste.rs?

+Lobste.rs uses an invitation system to participate in discussion, this is used for moderation purposes, and the whole tree is public: https://lobste.rs/users

+Net Perspective is decentralised, it is about pieces of a graph instead of a single tree, and we each put together those pieces to form separate perspectives.
+Further, there is no general trust, there is only trust under a specific context.
+Under Net Perspective, your data is also transportable.

+## Is this crytpo(coin) related?

+This project is entirely unrelated to anything crypto, it is not made for making money, it is not made for transporting assets of any sort between people, it doesn't use the underlying tech of crypto.

+The idea is people will (hopefully) use this because of the inherent (non-monetary) value of a tool that improves their lives rather then speculative value of some future that may or may not be actualised.